S-andres0694/Full-Stack-House-Searcher/README.md

 ### Server
 - `npm run dev`: Starts the development server with nodemon.
-- `npm run generate-prod`: Generates the production configuration.
+- `npm run generate-prod`: Generates the migration files for the production database.
-- `npm run generate-test`: Generates the test configuration.
+- `npm run generate-test`: Generates the migration files for the test database on the PostgreSQL Docker instance.
 - `npm run parcel-build`: Builds the server using Parcel.
 - `npm run unit-tests`: Runs the unit tests.
 - `npm run integration-tests`: Runs the integration tests.
 - `npm run migrate-prod`: Runs the production migrations.
 - `npm run migrate-test`: Runs the test migrations.
-- `npm run doc`: Generates the API documentation.
+- `npm run doc`: Generates the API and overall server automatic documentation.
+You can check it out by running a local web server through the `docs` folder
 - `npm run deployment-tests`: Runs the deployment tests.
 - `npm run start`: Starts the server from the built files.

 ## Technologies